ODIN-PROTOCOL/odinprotocoljs/README.md

 </p>

   <p align="center">
-    OdinJS is a library for interacting easily with Odin network based on Stargate.
+    OdinprotocolJS is a library for interacting easily with Odin network based on Stargate.
     <br />
     <br />
     <a href="https://github.com/ODIN-PROTOCOL/odinjs/issues">Report Bug</a>